A report into the housing crisis by the Papworth Trust looks at the impact on the elderly and vulnerable in our society.

 Home adaptations can change lives.
 But currently there is a postcode lottery of access to these vital services.
 So let’s address the issues and make sure we are doing everything possible to help disabled and older people live independent, safe lives.

 If you would like to find out more please use this link.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.